takahideiwai/network-security/_episodes/PasswordCracking.md

 ## Password Hashing
 A hash function turns any amount of data into a fixed-length “fingerprint” that cannot be reversed.
 The fixed-length “fingerprint” is called a hash value or hash code.
 The unique feature of hash functions is that any change in input data will result in a completely different hash code.
 Cryptographic hash functions are used to implement password hashing.There are multiplecryptographic hash functions, such as MD5, SHA-2.

+For example, the following are the MD5 hash codes of different strings.
+MD5(“hello”) = “5D41402ABC4B2A76B9719D911017C592”
+MD5(“hollo”) = “181D1F65FC3EDFC75945B24F22CD7E22”
+MD5(“helloo”) = “B373870B9139BBADE83396A49B1AFC9A”

 > ## Getting Started
 >